-I was approached in 2016 to help create a new design for an agencies client, Maria Akerberg (MA).
-MA are the makers of skin care products, and needed an eCommerce website to help increase brand positioning and overall growth of the company.
-Working with the team following art direction and UX, we created a unique visual design for them, designed for Desktop and Mobile.
+I was approached by Pajama to help create a new design for their client, Maria Akerberg (MA).
+MA are the makers of skin care products and needed an eCommerce website to help increase brand positioning and overall growth of the company.
+Working with the team following art direction and UX, I created a simplified, image-led visual design for them.

-The Maria Akerberg homepage needed to consist of modular components that could each be individually designed to a specific product and more than 1 target audiences.
+Below, the Maria Akerberg homepage needed to consist of modular components that could each be individually designed to a specific product and multiple audiences.

-The concept you see in front of you helps MA designate campaigns and rich content in these different areas, to keep it engaging and informative.
+The concept you see below aids MA to designate campaigns and rich content in these different areas; keeping it engaging and informative.

 We explored a mechanism that allows them to narrow down a range of products using a series of filters, which would automatically update the page with results.

-One step to success with ecommerce is getting the product detail page right and we do this by giving the page content hierarchy, in order to ease the flow of information the user would digest and proceed with the actions we gave them.
+One step to success with eCommerce is getting the product detail page right and we did this by giving the page content hierarchy, in order to ease the flow of information the user would digest and proceed with the actions we gave them.

-Immediately the user is presented with imagery to show the product and it being applied.
-Next we give users key information such as price right up front.
-Below that is information that plays on the emotion of the product.
-Situated below and very clear is the call to action.
+Immediately, the user is presented with imagery to show the product and it being applied.
+Next we give users key information, such as the price up front.
+Below that is information that plays on the emotion of the product, followed by a very clear call to action.

-If the user decides to get more information, they’ll be presented with a list of ingredients, which is the most important to find allergens.
-And because this page could potentially become rather long, the call to action would have to become sticky to top of the screen, so the user never loses the action we want them to take.
+If the user decides to get more information, they would be presented with a list of ingredients to find allergens etc. As this page could potentially become rather long, the call to action would have to become sticky to top of the screen so the user never loses the action we want them to take.